Haruberi/AssignmentMovies/README.md

 Database made in PostgreSQL through Hibernaite with a RESTful API to allow users to manipulate the data.
 The database store information about characters, movies they appear in and the franchises these movies belong to.

-Characters and movies:
+Characters and Movies:

 * ManyToMany relationship between Movie and Character

+Movies and Franchises:

 * OneToMany relation between Movie and Franchise

-CRUD for Movies, Characters, Franchises
+* CRUD for Movies, Characters, Franchises

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Executing program